-Choose UNC Rockingham Wound Healing Center for skilled care that supports healing and improves your quality of life.
+Choose UNC Rockingham Wound Healing Center, now on the UNC Rockingham Health Care campus, for skilled care that supports healing and improves your quality of life.

 When to See a Wound Specialist

 A chronic wound lasts for a long time and doesn’t heal on its own in 30 days.
 Turn to our experts if you have a lingering wound and self-care or treatment from your primary care provider (PCP) does not help it heal.